PixelsCamp/docs/CAMPFIRE.md

 ![Screenshot](https://github.com/PixelsCamp/pixels_camp_2016/blob/master/img/campfire.png?raw=true)

-Campfire Events are all year calendar of tech talks around Portugal and Europe in small venues or office facilities, organized by the Pixels Camp team and their partners.
+Campfire Events are an all year calendar of tech talks around Portugal and Europe in small venues or office facilities, organized by the Pixels Camp team and their partners.

 If you feel you should put your mad skills at work and share your knowledge with the community, be it technology, product design, entrepreneurship or your vision about the future, then talk to us.
 We will provide you with access to thousands of other developers, a stage, video capturing, streaming and a great, engaged audience.